 Va Savoir (2001)

 I would describe this as Altman meets Renoir.
 It’s about a traveling Italian theatre troupe performing a Pirandello play in Paris.
 The star and director are a married couple.
 While in Paris they get embroiled in a trio of interlocking love triangles (mirroring the play they are performing).
-Va Savoir is good, but clearly a minor work.

 The Story of Marie and Julien [Histoire de Marie et Julien] (2003)